 Discover what to do in Bacalar in your journey

 Well, our journey ends here.
-Have you noticed that we haven't gotten out of the water?
-The 5 extraordinary things on the planet have led us through water, our common thread.
+Have you noticed that we haven't come out of the water?
+The 5 extraordinary things of the Planet have led us through water, our common thread.
 We are made of water, in fact the planet Earth is covered in 71% of water, and the remaining 29% is continental mass.
-Blue Planet 💙
+Blue Planet ?

 I hope you have enjoyed this trip for the extraordinary things on the planet that you can experience in the Yucatan Peninsula.
 If we can help you on your journey through these lands, here you can find us.
 Try to travel with the least impact on the environment, each of us leaves an ecological footprint.
 Make it the least possible traveler.

 SOURCES OF WRITING:

 - Emiliano Monroy-Ríos's blog, Karst and Hydrogeology specialist chemist.

 - Meteor impact: https://elpais.com/elpais/2019/09/09/ciencia/1568041613_749340.html